 Define the appearance of the text for the Text, Date, and Time objects.

-- Select a Font, a Font Style, and a point Size.
+- 1. Select a Font, a Font Style, and a point Size.
 The Sample box displays a preview of the font. - 2.
 Define any Strikeout or Underline effects. - 3.
-Click on OK. - You may set your selections as the default by selecting the Save as Defaults checkbox.
+Click on OK.

 Text Border, Justification, and Background